ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * **Command Document** - Run Command, State Manager & Maintenance Windows
 * **Automation Document**
   * Common maintenance and deployment tasks such as creating/updating AMI
-  * State Manager - Uses document to apply configuration to instances
+  * **State Manager** - Uses document to apply configuration to instances or keep instances or on-prem servers in a defined state.
   * **Test note:** Can create custom runbooks or use pre-defined runbooks maintained by AWS.
 Action types [supported for runbooks](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-documents.html) let you automate a wide variety of operations in your AWS environment.
 For example, using the `executeScript` action type, you can embed a python or PowerShell script directly in your runbook.
 * **Package Document**
   * Distributor uses this to include compressed software to install on instances